Nechtan (mythology)

 Nechtan is a figure in Irish mythology who is associated with a spring marking the source of the River Boyne, known as Nechtan's Well or the Well of Wisdom.
 He was the husband of Boann, eponymous goddess of the Boyne.
 Nechtan is believed to be another name for Nuada.

 Etymology

 According to Georges Dumézil the name Nechtan is perhaps cognate with that of the Romano-British god Nodens or the Roman god called Neptunus and the Persian and Vedic gods sharing the name Apam Napat.

 The name could ultimately be derived from the Proto-Indo-European root *nepot- "descendant, sister's son", or, alternatively, from nebh- "damp, wet".
 Another etymology suggests that Nechtan is derived from Old-Irish necht "clean, pure and white", with a root -neg "to wash", from IE neig^{u}̯- "to wash" As such, the name would be closely related mythological beings, who were dwelling near wells and springs: English neck (from Anglo-Saxon nicor), Swedish Näck, German Nixe and Dutch nikker, meaning "river monster, water spirit", hence Old-Norse nykr "water spirit in the form of a horse".
+Nechtan is often associated with horses.
+In Irish his name is used interchangeably with Elcmar -Lord of horses.
+Cognate imagery of Neptune riding foaming white horses rolling in from the sea and Norse spirits Nykr.